• Skip to primary navigation

 • The recommended daily allowance lies at one teaspoon of spirulina powder, which equates to a small amount of about 3 grams per meal if you are to use the powder in three meals.

-• this blue smoothie can be made ahead and kept in the fridge for one day.
+• this smoothie bowl can be made ahead and kept in the fridge for one day.
 I do not advise keeping it longer than a day as it will not taste as fresh.

-• have this blue spirulina smoothie for breakfast, as a post-workout snack or even as a creamy and healthy dessert!
+• enjoy this smoothie for breakfast, as a post-workout snack or even as a creamy and healthy dessert!
 The time of the day you can have it doesn't really matter!

-• Make it tropical by using frozen tropical fruits such as frozen banana, mango, pineapple, and other types of frozen fruit.
+• Make it tropical by using frozen tropical fruits such as frozen banana, mango, and pineapple.

-• Add a tablespoon of protein powder (for keto) or collagen (for the whole 30 and paleo) diets.
+• Add a tablespoon of protein powder or collagen.

 • Stir in different seeds and ground nuts for an extra crunch; chia seeds, roasted peanuts or almonds, sesame or hemp seeds are a few examples.

-• Make your blue spirulina smoothie bowl extra creamy by adding your favourite nut butter (such as peanut, cashew, or almond butter).
+• Make your smoothie bowl extra creamy by adding your favourite nut butter (such as peanut, cashew, or almond butter).

 Can you make a blue smoothie bowl without spirulina?